Grigory Chukhray: Career

 Between 1966 and 1971, Chukhray headed the director's courses at VGIK.
 In 1965, he founded and headed the Experimental Studio at Mosfilm that produced such films as White Sun of the Desert (1970), The Twelve Chairs (1971), Ivan Vasilievich: Back to the Future (1973), A Slave of Love (1976), and other popular movies.
 He also served as a member of the State Committee for Cinematography between 1964 and 1991.

 In 1984, Chukhray directed his final Soviet film, together with Yuri Shvyryov: I'll Teach You to Dream.
-In 1992—1993, he and Rolf Schübel co-directed Todfeinde.
+In 1992–1993, he and Rolf Schübel co-directed Todfeinde.
 Vom Sterben und Überleben in Stalingrad, a joined Russian-Germany documentary in two parts about the Battle of Stalingrad.
 In this film Chukhray as well as other Russian and German survivors told about their experiences during the battle.

 In 1994, Chukhray was awarded a Nika Award for his lifetime contribution to cinema.
 In 2001, he published two volumes of memoirs entitled My War and My Cinema, dedicated to his war experience and his work in cinema, respectively.

 He was married to Iraida Chukhray (née Penkova), a teacher of Russian language and literature.
 They had two children: Pavel Chukhray (born 1946), a Russian director, and Elena Chukhray (born 1961), an expert in film studies.

 Grigory Chukhray died of heart failure in Moscow in 2001 at the age of eighty.
-He was buried at the Vagankovo Cemetery.
+He was buried at the Vagankovo Cemetery, Moscow.